r3sult/odan.github.io/_posts/2019-03-18-creating-your-first-slim-framework-application-part-2.md

 Then we just have to fetch the reqired dependencies from the container an put them into the class member variables.

+> Of course, I know, that injecting a container inside something is an anti-pattern.
+But in Slim 3 it is like it is.

 Here we create a base class for all actions:

 File: `src/Action/BaseAction.php`